visgl/loaders.gl/dev-docs/RFCs/v2.1/normalize-3d-tile-loaders.md

     - `onTileLoad` (`(tileHeader : Tile3DHeader) : void`) - callback when a tile node is fully loaded during the tileset traversal.
     - `onTileUnload` (`(tileHeader : Tile3DHeader) : void`) - callback when a tile node is unloaded during the tileset traversal.
     - `onTileError` (`(tileHeader : Tile3DHeader, message : String) : void`) - callback when a tile faile to load during the tileset traversal.
-- update(viewport: WebMercatorViewport) : Number: Execute traversal under current viewport and fetch tiles needed for current viewport and update `selectedTiles`.
+- `update(viewport: WebMercatorViewport) : Number`: Execute traversal under current viewport and fetch tiles needed for current viewport and update `selectedTiles`.
 Return `frameNumber` of this update frame.
-- destroy() : void: Destroys the WebGL resources held by this object, and destroy all the tiles' resources by recursively traversing the tileset tree.
+- `destroy() : void`: Destroys the WebGL resources held by this object, and destroy all the tiles' resources by recursively traversing the tileset tree.

 ### Tile3D